ResearchObject/ro-crate/docs/1.1-DRAFT/index.md

 It is not necessary to use [JSON-LD tooling](https://json-ld.org/#developers) to generate or parse the _RO-Crate Metadata File_, although they may make it easier to conform to this specification, e.g. handling relative URIs.
 It is RECOMMENDED to use [JSON tooling](http://json.org/) to handle [JSON](https://tools.ietf.org/html/rfc7159) syntax and escaping rules.

-This appendix shows a brief JSON-LD introduction for complying with the RO-Crate Metadata File requirements.
+This appendix shows a brief JSON-LD introduction for complying with the _RO-Crate Metadata File_ requirements.

-The below example shows the overall structure of a flattened, compacted `ro-crate-metadata.jsonld` where `@context` refers to the _RO-Crate JSON-LD Context_, while `@graph` is a flat list of the entities that constitute this RO-Crate.
+The below example shows the overall structure of a flattened, compacted _RO-Crate Metadata File_ where `@context` refers to the _RO-Crate JSON-LD Context_, while `@graph` is a flat list of the entities that constitute this RO-Crate.

 ```json
 { "@context": "https://w3id.org/ro/crate/1.1-DRAFT/context",